naomiHauret/lfgho-hackathon-2024/src/content/docs/02-setup.md

 - `"USER_WITHDRAW_ASSETS"` - dispatched when a `"Withdraw"` onchain event involving the currently connected wallet address occurs ;

 ---

+By extending Alpine with global stores and reusable states, ghooey gives to developers  access to custom properties and attributes which, under the hood and with the help of the `aave-utilities`  package, unlock performing onchain operations (like `borrow()` or `supplyWithPermit()`).
+Typically, one reusable exposes an Aave functionality, along with useful user indicators, like `fetchStatus` for instance.

 This overview should allow you to quickly build a widget for your product, from a simple button that will send a tip with a fixed amount of a specific ERC20 token to a complete stable-rate loan provider.